AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/configure-aem-assets-with-brand-portal.md

 1. Navigate to **[!UICONTROL JWT]** tab, and copy the **[!UICONTROL JWT payload]**.

-   The API Key, Client Secret key, and JWT payload information will be used to create IMS account configuration.
+   The API Key, Client Secret key, and JWT payload information is used to create IMS account configuration.

 -->